Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The Sonos Beam (Gen 2) has a five-channel speaker array and supports advanced audio formats like Dolby Atmos, Dolby TrueHD and DTS HD-Master Audio.

-Another advantage of the Sonos soundbars is you can add extra speakers and create a larger 5.1 surround sound system.
+Another advantage of the Sonos soundbars is adding extra speakers and creating a larger 5.1 surround sound system.

-You can add a Sonos wireless sub for more bass or a pair of their wireless speakers for surround sound duties – like the Sonos One or SL, for example.
+You can add a Sonos wireless sub for more bass or a pair of their wireless speakers for surround sound duties – like the Sonos One or SL.

 Like other Sonos products, the core integration is Ethernet or Wi-Fi to connect to your local network.
-Of course, this allows you to access several online streaming services, plus you can create a network of other Sonos speakers throughout your home.
+Of course, this allows you to access several online streaming services and create a network of other Sonos speakers throughout your home.

 Sonos Beam (Gen 2) Specifications